 Step 5: Identify what led to the incident and any root causes Help the child gain a greater understanding of the situation by asking them what happened before or what else may have affected their behaviour.
 Remember that young children may have a very myopic view of what happened.
-Step 3: REASON Say: What made you feel that way?
-Support the child to What happened before it started? reflect, learn, remember, articulate Has this happened before? and become self- Step 6: Identify the impact assured Hele the shill are here their hele signs offered the second them.
-The consequence of hele the second the second them.
-Help the child see how their behaviour affected those around them.
+Step 3: REASON Say: - What made you feel that way?
+Support the child to What happened before it started? reflect, learn, Has this happened before? remember, articulate and become self- Step 6: Identify the impact and become sen- Step 6.
+Identity the impact 4004/04 Help the child see how their behaviour affected those around them.
 They may need help understanding consequences that they can't see, such as hurt feelings.
-Say: What happened to your friend? (consider use of comic strip conversation) What happened to your friend?
-What have you thought about since?
-Who else do you think has been affected/upset/hurt by your actions?
-How?And this has made you feel sad/upset (refer to comic strip conversation to avoid shaming; be aware that the child's behaviour may have been adaptive for them e.g. to feel safe) When I heard/sawI feltbecause (if appropriate, you may involve the other child in this discussion) How do you feel now? (refer to the Colour Monster puppets) Step 4 : ST CHAD'S Step 7: Address needs and repair Help the child decide how to makes things better or solve the problem.
+Cour Say: What happened to your friend? (consider use of comic strip conversation) What have you thought about since? • Who else do you think has been affected/upset/hurt by your actions?
+How?And this has made you feel sad/upset (refer to comic strip conversation to avoid shaming; be aware that the child's behaviour may have been adaptive for them e.g. to feel safe) When I heard/sawI feltbecause (if appropriate, you may involve the other child in this discussion) New do you feel new 2 (refer to the Colour Manatan number) How do you feel now? (refer to the Colour Monster puppets) Step 7: Address needs and repair Step 4 : ST CHAD'S Help the child decide how to makes things better or solve the problem.
 Help lead them to a resolution that they can feel good about.
-RESTORE & REPAIR Help the child decide how to makes things better or solve the problem.
-Help lead them to a resolution that they can leer good about.
-Say: Help the child make What can you do to make things better? connections about If you were, what do you think you would need? actions and impact for What do you need to help you do that? themselves and others.
+RESTORE & REPAIR The pure stand deside from to makes a mage solds of corre are problem.
+The problem to a reconstitution and the good ascert Say: Help the child make What can you do to make things better? connections about If you were, what do you think you would need? actions and impact for themselves and What do you need to help you do that? others.
 Use the What can you do differently next time? situation as a teaching Step 8: Share a helpful coping strategy opportunity and make Say: a plan.
-When I feelsomething that helps me is Mayba wa sould would togeth out a see if this halos you to

-Maybe we could work together to see if this helps you too
+When I feelsomething that helps me is Maybe we could work together to see if this helps you too